spatialos/gdk-for-unity/docs/reference/workflows/overview.md

 * Object-oriented: MonoBehaviours and GameObjects
 * Data-oriented: Entity-Component-System (ECS)

-You can stick to familiar MonoBehaviour-based development, check out the new ECS workflow or try a combination of both.
+You can stick to familiar MonoBehaviour-based development, check out the new ECS workflow, or try a combination of both.

 > However you choose to develop your game, it is important to understand what [SpatialOS entities]({{urlRoot}}/reference/glossary#spatialos-entity) are and how they relate to each workflow.